apes22/file-metadata-microservice/README.md

 An API Project for FreeCodeCamp.

 ## Example Usage

-The service creates a POST request to the '/get-file-size/' endpoint to upload a single file.
+You can drag or select a file from your computer and preview the file to upload.
+Once you click the upload button, the POST request is sent to the '/get-file-size/' API endpoint.

 ## Example Output